 Doggett v CBA VSCA 351

-In Doggett v Commonwealth Bank of Australia VSCA 351, the Victorian Court of Appeal confirmed that the equivalent of the current clause 49 in the 2004 version of the Banking Code was a term of guarantees given by two guarantors, and accordingly required the bank to exercise the care and skill of a diligent and prudent banker in assessing whether a borrower would be able to afford and repay a loan.
+In the case of Doggett v Commonwealth Bank of Australia VSCA 351, the Victorian Court of Appeal confirmed that the equivalent of the current clause 49 in the 2004 version of the Banking Code was a term of guarantees given by two guarantors, and accordingly required the bank to exercise the care and skill of a diligent and prudent banker in assessing whether a borrower would be able to afford and repay a loan.
 In this case, however, the guarantors were not entitled to a remedy because they had released the bank under a compromise agreement.

 CBA v Wood VSC 264